Tuition & Fees

 For billing questions, contact the Bursar's Office.

 *Full-time tuition is charged to students who register for 12-17 credit hours a semester.
-Registering for greater than 17 hours, lab fees, private music lessons, selected courses and student insurance will incur an additional charge.
+Registering for greater than 17 hours, lab fees, private music lessons, and selected courses will incur an additional charge.

 Tuition Payment Plans